jaredtumiel/fastpages/_posts/2020-08-08-free-energy1.md

 Your body keeps itself near 37 degrees (Celsius), all the time[^6]

 If you were suddenly to sense a temperature of 800 degrees, that would be surprising.
 And bad.
-As an organism, 800 degrees is not compatible with your continued existence, and is not something your phenotype is bequipped to deal with.
+As an organism, 800 degrees is not compatible with your continued existence, and is not something your phenotype is equipped to deal with.
 In this sense, your body is implicitly making a claim that there is a low probability of you experiencing 800 degree heat, because if that were not the case, you would have a different body.
 Since 37 degrees seems cosy enough, your body *itself* is an implicit expectation of a high probability of sensing that temperature[^7].

 So your evolved biology ‘expects’ 37 degrees , and when it doesn’t get it it’s surprised.
 This '*surprisal*' is actually a formal term from information theory, where we quantify the amount of surprise as the negative natural logarithm of the probability of the observed outcome: